ZoneMinder/zmeventnotification/docs/guides/install.rst

 WSS (SSL enabled) and self-signed certificates.
 To solve this, I had to email myself the zoneminder certificate (``zoneminder.crt``) file and install it in the phone.
 Why that is needed only for WSS and not for HTTPS is a mystery to me.
-The alternative is to run the eventserver in WS mode by disabling SSL.
+The alternative is to run the event server in WS mode by disabling SSL.